SpellholdStudios/Neera_Expansion/README.md

 **4. 1.5 hours** (default)
 **5. 2 hours**

-This component defines talks intervals frequency.
+&#10173; This component defines talks intervals frequency.

 ##

 ### BG:EE Game romance tweaks group

 One of the most-requested tweaks is to make Neera and Rasaad same-sex romanceable, so with Jalily's help I created two components to do so.
 Their dialogue will be appropriately altered to suit either gender, and the romance should begin as normal.
 There are two components:

+**Portraits for non-joinable NPCs**

+&#10173; This optional component installs custom portraits for various non-joinable NPCs added by this mod.

 ##